Equitrack/Alexandria/MONITOREO/README.md

 Thank you for your message.

-I'm interested in this position and would to hear more details about the role and expectations.
+I'm interested in this position and would like to hear more details about the role.

 I'm available for a call on Monday if that works for you.
 Please let me know what time would be convenient.